 The Long March was performed by the followers of Chairman Mao in 1935 as they attempted to retreat from enemy forces. [see Wil.LM, 66-7] The Long March was an Exodus in miniature: Between 100,000 and 150,000 men, women, and children banded together for a 1-year, 6,000 mile trek across mountains, swamps, forests, bandits, and hostile tribesmen; each man carried five pounds of rice and a shoulder pack filled with equipment.

 Are there parallels to be drawn here, despite the differences?
 Perhaps so.
-One might object to the practicality of so many people moving in tandem; we have noted in answer to this Glenn Miller's work in which he focusses particularly on movement crossing the "Red Sea".
+One might object to the practicality of so many people moving in tandem; we have noted in answer to this Glenn Miller's work at Link 2 below in which he focusses particularly on movement crossing the "Red Sea".
 However, by extension his analysis can apply to other instances as well, including the final evacuation from Egypt.

 On the other hand, it should also be noted that nothing indicates that the Israelites spent all or any good part of 40 years "on the move" (the word used to describe what they did simply means living a nomadic lifestyle) or that they spent all that time packed into the efficient formation described in the Bible at one point, with the camps of tribes settled around the tabernacle in an orderly fashion.
 Thus it is misguided to object about them being packed in like sardines, or the size of their encampment being unwieldly for mass movements.